hijamoya/KeyboardView/README.md

 Usage
 -----
-You should replace `KeyboardView` attributes in "android" namespace to the third party namespace "app".
+You should replace `KeyboardView` attributes of "android" namespace to the third party namespace "app".

 Replace the deprecated KeyboardView:
 ```xml